Skip to main content

 Scope and objectives

-Other FFS will undergo the Black Soldier Fly larvae bioconversion to yield soil fertiliser, oil for biodiesel, and chitin for cosmetic applications.
+The EcoeFISHent innovative biomass pre-treatment and extraction technologies will enable sustainable and efficient exploitation of fish processing side streams (FPS) by obtaining bio-actives and galantine for high-value-added food supplements and skin care products, and biodegradable and compostable barrier layers for food packaging.
+Other fishing- and fish industry side streams (FFS) will undergo the Black Soldier Fly bioconversion to yield innovative soil fertiliser, oil for biodiesel and chitin for cosmetic applications.
 End of life fishing nets from aquaculture and fisheries will be recycled and converted into automotive polymer-based components and into packaging for cosmetic products.
-The multilevel interconnected cluster will be managed by a cloud-based platform communicating with physical IoT systems enabling the safe and efficient operation of logistic and transport infrastructure.

-Furthermore, social and justice inclusion programmes will be implemented by employing disadvantaged individuals to increase overall cluster employment and to apply distributive justice criteria.
+Community and stakeholders’ involvement will be promoted also in the implementation of specific actions for marine ecosystem preservation by modelling, application of better practices and technologies for strongly reducing by-catch and for stopping ghost gears.
+Social and justice inclusion programmes will be implemented by employing disadvantaged individuals to increase overall cluster employment and to apply distributive justice criteria.

 Key deliverables

-• One pilot for larva breeding (D3.4 – WP3);
+2. one pilot for larva breeding (D3.4 - WP3);

-• Stakeholder engagement for ghost gear recovery and sustainable fishing techniques implementation (D5.1 – WP5);
+3. stakeholders’ engagement for ghost gear recovery and sustainable fishing techniques implementation (D5.1 – WP5);

-• Industrial scale pilot for bioactive extraction to be used in cosmetic and nutraceutical products (D3.1 – WP3);
+4. industrial scale pilot for bioactive extraction to be used in cosmetic and nutraceutical products (D3.1 - WP3);

-• Prototype/sample products in different fields: cosmetics, nutraceuticals, agri-food, automotive, packaging, agriculture, energy (D3.7, D3.8, D3.9 – WP3) (D4.1, D4.2, D4.3, D4.4, D4.5, D4.6, D4.7, D4.8, D4.9 – WP4).
+7. prototype/sample products in different field: cosmetics, nutraceutics, food, automotive, packaging, agriculture, energy (D3.7, D3.8, D3.9 – WP3) (D4.1, D4.2, D4.3, D4.4, D4.5, D4.6, D4.7, D4.8, D4.9 – WP4).

 Key messages for project promoters

-• territorial industrial symbiosis;
+• Territorial industrial symbiosis;

 • connection between environmental, ecosystem, social and economic issues and challenges;

-• need to reach economic and environmental sustainability of the new industrial ecosystem in order to assure the continuity over time and to involve new actors;
+• need to reach economic and environmental sustainability of the new industrial ecosystem in order to assure the continuity over time and to involve new

 Description of future collaboration with CCRI-CSO